colevandersWands/trace-and-log/README.md

 learning objectives:
 * tracing code in pytut
 * logging & tracing code in chromedev
+* understanding code as a series of values stored in variables

 exercise:
 * given a snippet of code